CSCDP/referral-partner-analysis/README.md

-# ReferralPartnerAnalysis
+# Referral Partner Analysis

 Welcome!

 This code was originally developed by [Celine Gross](https://github.com/Cece78), [Chris Owen](https://github.com/chowen94) and [Kaj Siebert](https://github.com/kws) at Social Finance as part of a grant funded programme to support Local Authorities to collaborate on data analysis.
 The programme was called the ‘Front Door Data Collaboration’.
 It was supported financially by the Christie Foundation and Nesta (through the ‘What Works Centre for Children’s Social Care’).
 The LAs whose staff guided its development were Bracknell Forest, West Berkshire, Southampton, and Surrey.
 It also benefitted from advice from the National Performance and Information Managers Group.

-We are happy to share this code hoping that other data analysts may benefit from a quick way to analyse their Annex A returns and get new insights about their Front Door and their referral partners.
+We are happy to share this code hoping that others may benefit from a quick way to analyse their Annex A returns and get new insights about their Front Door and MASH.

+This code is for data analysts from a Local Authority or from another body wishing to analyse Annex A data.
+Little Python knowledge is required to run this code.
+This page may be relevant for you you even if you're not a data analyst: we are presenting some outputs of the analysis further down that may interest you.

-You can find more info about Social Finance Digital Labs on our website: https://www.sfdl.org.uk/
+You can find more info about Social Finance Digital Labs on our website https://www.sfdl.org.uk/ and our blog https://medium.com/social-finance-uk.

-## What's this code about?
+## What does this code do?

 **Who is referring the highest volumes to the Front Door, and what are the outcomes of these contacts?**